Explore Science-first Philosophy

 The story of human thought.

-Ideas: From 30 Philosophers: “An idea in everyday conversation is a mental construct that describes something.
+All Ideas: All minus descriptions.
+From 30 Philosophers: “An idea in everyday conversation is a mental construct that describes something.
 It is a bit nebulous and overarching, so I use it in that manner.
 In the Idea of Ideas framework:

 “An Idea is a mental construct that stems from impressions, describing concrete objects or abstract entities of the material world or beyond.”